tariqshams/huggit/README.md

 - `src/index.js`: Main CLI command definitions.
 - `src/commands/`: Implementation of `init` and `push`.
 - `src/utils/theme.js`: Visual styling and terminal components.
+- `docs/`: Website and documentation for users and contributors.

 ### Development Workflow for Contributors
 - Follow the **senior-level code quality** standards: modular, clean, and well-commented.